 How someone’s Tax Credits are affected by a drop in wages during the Coronavirus pandemic will depend on several factors, eg:

-- if the claimant is self-isolating, shielding or sick, or
+- if the claimant is self-isolating or sick, (or shielding, if this is brought back in)

 - if they have been furloughed